 Choosing my avocado:

 choose a rather heavy avocado, not too firm and without black spots or bruises.
 The color of the skin is not a sign of maturity but rather of variety.
-Avoid very soft fruit or skin that is withered because they are too ripe.

 The different varieties: